The job of converting job seekers into actual applicants is tougher than ever.

 There is nothing wrong with high standards.
 You absolutely need them when it comes to hiring the right candidate.
 However, it’s good practice to evaluate your job description line by line and question if it may actually be describing the infamous purple squirrel.

-If a Master’s Degree would be nice, but isn’t actually necessary for the position, consider changing it to read, “Bachelor’s Degree” (or eliminate it in favor of experience-based criteria which would most likely generate well-educated prospects anyway).
+If a Master’s Degree would be nice, but isn’t actually necessary for the position, consider changing it to read, “Bachelor’s Degree” (or eliminate it in favor of skills-based criteria which would most likely generate well-educated prospects anyway).
 If you’d consider a high-caliber candidate with 8 years of relevant experience, make sure your job posting doesn’t discourage them from applying by requiring “10+ years of experience.”
 And finally, make sure your wish list of prior experience isn’t outlandishly long unless every attribute requested is truly necessary.

 2. Your job description makes a better bedtime story